Lionheart Presents Our 2023 Season

 Now an aspiring young architect in Terre Haute, Indiana, Willum Cubbert has often told his friends about the debt he owes to Rick Steadman, a fellow ex-GI whom he has never met but who saved his life after he was seriously wounded in Vietnam.
 He has written to Rick to say that, as long as he is alive, “you will have somebody on Earth who will do anything for you” —so Willum is delighted when Rick shows up unexpectedly at his apartment on the night of his thirty-fourth birthday party.
 But his delight soon fades as it becomes apparent that Rick is a hopeless “nerd” —a bumbling oaf with no social sense, little intelligence and less tact.

 Dates: October 6-15, 2023

-Lionheart’s spooky (but family friendly) collection of Halloween and horror themed shorts returns for another year of scares.
+Lionheart’s spooky (appropriate for ages 16+) collection of Halloween and horror themed shorts returns for another year of scares.